shawntmeyer/AzureVirtualDesktop/docs/quickStart.md

   The deployment of the custom image build option depends on many artifacts that must be hosted in Azure Blob storage to satisfy Zero Trust principals or to build the custom image on Air-Gapped clouds.
 See [Air-Gapped Cloud Image Management Details](imageAir-GappedCloud.md) for more information.
 This repo contains the deploy-imagemanagement.ps1 helper script that should be used to deploy the image management resources and upload the artifacts to the created storage account.

-  > **Important:** Before running this script, see the Azure Permissions section below.
+  **Important:** Before running this script, see the Azure Permissions section below.

   </details>
 - <details><summary><b>Azure Permissions</b></summary>
   <ul>
   <li><b>Required:</b> Ensure the principal deploying the solution has the "Owner" or ("Contributor" and "User Access Administrator") roles assigned on the target Azure subscription.</li>

-  > **Important:** Ensure that your role assignment does not have a condition that prevents you from assigning the 'Role-Based Access Control Administrator' role to other principals as the deployment assigns this role to the deployment user-assigned managed identity in order to allow it to automatically remove the role assignments that it creates during deployment.
+  <li><b>Important:</b> Ensure that your role assignment does not have a condition that prevents you from assigning the 'Role-Based Access Control Administrator' role to other principals as the deployment assigns this role to the deployment user-assigned managed identity in order to allow it to automatically remove the role assignments that it creates during deployment.</li>

   <li><b>Optional:</b> If you wish to use Azure Key Vaults to store and manage secrets, you'll want to ensure that the user principals managing Azure Virtual Desktop in your environment are granted the 'Key Vault Administrator' role to the subscription or at least the regional secrets key vaults and regional encryption key vaults (if customer managed keys are specified).</li>
   <li><b>Optional:</b> To utilize the image management resources for custom image builds or post deployment scripts, ensure that the user principals managing Azure Virtual Desktop in your environment are granted the 'Storage Blob Data Contributor' role to the subscription or at least the image management resource group.</li>